Copyright (c) 2022-2026, The Isaac Lab Project Developers (https://github.com/isaac-sim/IsaacLab/blob/main/CONTRIBUTORS.md).

 # check if there is any intersection in unsupported types

-# reason: these use np structured data types which we can't yet convert to torch tensor
+# reason: these use np structured data types which are not compatible with the camera buffer contract

 common_elements = set(cfg.data_types) & Camera.UNSUPPORTED_TYPES